yerty

 What this means for you

 Settlement is the most common positive outcome.
 At 30%, whistleblowing's ACAS settlement rate is in line with the overall average.
-Given the complexity and cost of litigating these cases at a full hearing, ACAS early conciliation offers a realistic route to resolution.
-Employers often have strong incentives to settle whistleblowing claims to avoid the reputational damage of a public hearing about alleged wrongdoing.
+Employers often have strong incentives to settle to avoid the reputational damage of a public hearing about alleged wrongdoing.
+ACAS early conciliation is a realistic route to resolution.

-Winning at a hearing is exceptionally difficult.
+Winning at a hearing is difficult.
 No whistleblowing claims succeeded at a hearing in Q2 2025/26.
-While this is a single quarter's data and the number will fluctuate, it reflects a consistent pattern: whistleblowing claims face a high evidential bar.
-You need to show not just that you made a qualifying disclosure, but that the employer's detrimental treatment was because of that disclosure, not for some other reason.
-Gathering evidence that links the two, such as the timing of events, changes in treatment after the disclosure, and any communications referencing the disclosure, is critical.
+This reflects the high evidential bar: you must prove both that you made a qualifying disclosure and that the employer's detrimental treatment was materially influenced by that disclosure, not for some other reason.
+Gathering evidence that links the two — timing of events, changes in treatment after the disclosure, any communications referencing it — is critical.

 There is no qualifying service period.
-Unlike unfair dismissal, which currently requires two years of continuous service (reducing to six months under the Employment Rights Act 2025), whistleblowing protection applies from day one of employment.
-Workers, agency workers, and some other categories of worker are also covered.
+Unlike unfair dismissal, whistleblowing protection applies from day one of employment.

 Compensation is uncapped.
 Whistleblowing claims have no statutory cap on compensation, unlike standard unfair dismissal.
-Awards are based on actual losses suffered, which can include loss of earnings, injury to feelings, and in some cases aggravated damages.
+Awards are based on actual losses suffered, which can include loss of earnings and injury to feelings.

 Frequently Asked Questions